justicedemocrats/new-site/src/pages/modules/nominee.md

   leaders with a clear vision and a strong moral compass.
 But campaigns are tough, and it is important that our candidates are prepared for the battles ahead.
-Please use this form to tell us more about your candidate, their background, their cirles, their beliefs.
-And don't sugarcoat it!
+Please use this form to tell us more about your candidate, their background, their cirles, and their beliefs.

   Please note: there is no prize for speed here!
 Take your time and think